-The key distinguishing feature of impact evaluation is the fact that the assessment of project effects takes into account not only the impact of activities carried out in the project, but also the influence of external (non-project) factors.
-To evaluate the sole impact of the project it is necessary to plan and conduct the evaluation in a way that makes it possible to determine if the implementation of the project caused the intended exchange, and to what extent it was influenced by non-project factors.
+The key distinguishing feature of impact evaluation is the fact that the assessment of project effects takes into account not only the impact of activities carried out in the project and the outputs produced but also the influence of external (non-project) factors.
+To evaluate the real (net) impact of the project it is necessary to plan and conduct the evaluation in a way that makes it possible to determine if the implementation of the project caused the intended exchange, and to what extent it was influenced by non-project factors.

+- The Recommendation 2006/962/EC of the European Parliament and of the Council of 18 December 2006 on key competences for lifelong learning refers to the following skills:

-- 1) communication in the mother tongue, - 2) communication in foreign languages,
+- 1) communication in the mother tongue,

+- 2) communication in foreign languages,

-3) mathematical competence and basic competences in science and technology,
+- 3) mathematical competence and basic competences in science and technology,

 - 4) digital competence;

 - 5) learning to learn,

 - 6) social and civic competences,

 - 7) sense of initiative and entrepreneurship,

 - 8) cultural awareness and expression.